AdrishikharChowdhury/React-JS-Learning-journey/7th Chapter useForm custom hook/README.md

 # 7th Chapter: useForm Custom Hook

-This project is a simple React application that demonstrates the use of custom hooks, specifically `useForm` and `useFetch`.
+This project is a simple React application that demonstrates the use of custom hooks, specifically `useForm`, `useFetch`, `usePost`, and `useDELETE`.
 It features a basic form that allows users to input their name, email, and password.
-The submitted data is then displayed below the form in real-time without a page reload.
+The submitted data is then displayed below the form in real-time without a page reload, and users can delete entries.

 ## Features

 *   A simple and clean user interface.
 *   A basic form with name, email, and password fields.
 *   A custom `useForm` hook to manage the form's state.
-*   A custom `useFetch` hook to fetch data from the server and refetch it after a new entry is submitted.
+*   A custom `useFetch` hook to fetch data from the server and refetch it after a new entry is submitted or an entry is deleted.
+*   A custom `usePost` hook to handle form submissions.
+*   A custom `useDELETE` hook to handle deleting entries.
-*   Real-time UI updates after form submission.
+*   Real-time UI updates after form submission and deletion.

 ## Technologies Used